 Runners are persistent.
-We love our sport and will do whatever it takes to squeeze in that daily run – even if it means getting up at dawn or running at night.
-Sometimes it feels nearly impossible to fit in our runs during the daylight, leaving us with the option to either run in the dark or skip it altogether.
+We love our sport and will do whatever it takes to squeeze in a run – even if it means getting up at dawn or night running.
+Whether our schedules are busy or daylight is scarce, running in the dark is sometimes the only option.

 Running in the dark brings a sense of peace and tranquility that can’t be found during those usual daytime runs.
-And while running when things are quiet can certainly put our minds at ease, it’s important not to get too absorbed in the moment.
+Although running in the peach and quiet can certainly put our minds at ease, it’s important not to get too absorbed in the moment.

-When we head out for a dark run, it’s important to make sure we are taking extra precautions to keep ourselves safe on the run.
+When we head out for a dark run, it’s important to make sure we are taking extra precautions to keep ourselves safe.
 Feeling invisible might help us relax after a hectic day, but it also means that we need to be on high alert.

-Regardless of how familiar we are with the area or how safe we might feel, it’s important to be extra cautious when we head out for a run in the dark.
+Regardless of how familiar we are with the area or how safe we might feel, it’s important to be extra cautious when we head out for some night running or early morning miles.

 However, that’s not to say that running in the dark is not an option.
-When daylight feels nearly non-existent in the winter, running in the dark is often a reality if we want to avoid the treadmill.
+When daylight feels nearly non-existent in the winter, dark runs are frequently a reality if we want to avoid the treadmill.
 On busy summer days, we often find that the only way to fit in a run is to wake up before the sun.